Abandoned & Little-Known Airfields:

 as it was no longer listed among active airfields in the 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer),

-even though Forman & North Perry were still listed.
+even though Forman & North Perry were still listed, nor listed in the 1945 AAF Airfield Directory (courtesy of Scott Murdock).

 as that is how "South Florida" was depicted on the August 1947 Miami Sectional Chart (courtesy of Chris Kennedy).